 So, what’s the answer?

 I feel like in the U.S. the mindset of rushing back into work after having a baby is normalized and it should be the opposite.
 We need to normalize taking as much time off as you need, whether that’s 12 weeks or 12 months.
-We need to give women the ability to do this.
-We need to advocate for breastfeeding in the workplace should be advocated for by everyone.
+The government should provide resources that give women the ability to do this.
+Breastfeeding in the workplace should be advocated for by everyone.
 The first step is starting the discussion.

 PL + US is an organization that is working to make a change in our country, you can join them and donate to help make a difference.